AlibabaCloudDocs/arms/intl.en-US/Access control/Use RAM roles to access resources across Alibaba cloud accounts.md

     5. Perform operations on the Alibaba Cloud resources of Enterprise A.
 -   Use A RAM user of Enterprise B to access the cloud resources of enterprise A through APIs

     To use A RAM user of Enterprise B to access the cloud resources of Enterprise A by calling API operations, ensure that the code contains the RAM user's AccessKeyId, AccessKeySecret, and SecurityToken \(temporary security token\).
-For more information about how to use STS to obtain a temporary security token, see [get started with STS](https://www.alibabacloud.com/help/doc-detail/28788.htm).

 **Related topics**